budulinek/arduino-altherma-controller/README.md

 * **Altherma heating curve + adjustments by Loxone**.
 The `Intelligent Temperature Controller` block can also output AQi - Flow Temperature Increase/Decrease.
 This increase/decrease is caused by the room temperature difference (see parameter G - Gain) and the target room temperature increase during heating phase (see parameter I - Target temperature increase).
 In other words, AQi is Loxone's adjustment to the weather-dependent target LWT.
 We can sent it to the heat pump through the `Deviation_LWT_Zone_Main` virtual UDP command.
 This is a compromise solution.
 We will let Altherma calculate the weather-dependent LWT (from the outdoor temperature) and Loxone will calculate the LWT adjustment (from the difference between target and actual room temperature).
 Since AQi does not change that often, we will have less EEPROM writes.
 You can try this choice, but:
   - Set the parameter I - Target temperature increase to zero.
 Daikin user manual explicitly discourages users from increasing/decreasing the desired room temperature to speed up space heating/cooling.
 Use only the parameter G - Gain.
   - Check the number of Daikin EEPROM Writes in the Arduino controller web interface.
-Make sure that average writes per day (and yesterday writes) remain bellow the limit (19 writes per day).
+Make sure that average writes per day (and yesterday writes) remain below the limit (19 writes per day).

 <img src="pics/loxone10.png" />